Headaches – A Functional Medicine Approach Can Help

 If you don’t like the taste of the water, you can always flavour it with lemon juice.

-If you find it hard to remember to drink, try putting a Water App on your phone, which will give you reminders to drink.
+If you find it hard to remember to drink, try putting a Water App on your phone to remind you to drink.

 Finally, be wary of how much caffeine you drink, as it acts as a diuretic in the body.
 Try cutting down on caffeinated beverages such as coffee (which, as you will find out later, is a common trigger for headaches).